 5. Homemade Gelatin

-If you are craving jello on a keto diet, there is a tasty 0 carb alternative!
+If you are craving jello on a keto diet, there is a tasty zero carb snack alternative!
 Unflavored gelatin has 0g net carbs per serving.
 Simple add fruit extracts or 0 calorie water enhances (like Mio) to add a fruity flavor!

 Staying within the appropriate carbohydrate limit is important for maintaining your metabolic state of ketosis which causes you to burn fat for fuel, instead of carbohydrates.